ezgisenn/google-in-a-day/readme.md

 3. The server will start and listen on port 5000.
 4. Open your web browser and navigate to: `http://localhost:5000`

-## Features
+## Core Features & Architecture
-- **Concurrent Web Crawler:** Fetches and parses web pages in the background using Python's `threading` and `urllib`.
+- **Concurrent Web Crawler:** Fetches and parses web pages in the background using Python's native `threading` and `urllib`, avoiding duplicate visits using an in-memory visited set.
+- **System Visibility & Back-Pressure Management:** Features a real-time dashboard monitoring critical metrics such as Queue Depth (Pending URLs), Active Crawlers, and System Load Status (Stable / Heavy Load / Throttling) to manage system load in a controlled way.
-- **Custom HTML Parser:** Extracts textual content and links using Python's native `html.parser`.
+- **Custom HTML Parser:** Extracts textual content and hyperlinks completely from scratch using Python's native `html.parser`.
-- **Intelligent Search:** Ranks search results based on a custom algorithm utilizing word frequency and link depth.
+- **Live Search Engine:** Ranks search results based on a custom relevancy heuristic utilizing word frequency and link depth (Score = Frequency / (Depth + 1)).
+Search can run concurrently while the indexer is actively crawling.
-- **Modern UI:** A clean, responsive, strawberry-themed dashboard built with HTML, CSS, and vanilla JS.
+- **Modern Dashboard UI:** A clean, full-width responsive dashboard built strictly with pure HTML, CSS, and vanilla JS.
-- **Data Management:** File-based storage system that allows clearing history and resetting the database directly from the UI.
+- **Data Persistence:** File-based storage system utilizing JSON Lines for indexed data, allowing the system to maintain history and clear data directly from the UI.